FAQ

 What household items can I use if I have an ICD?

-If the item is used as intended and in good working condition, there is no known risk:
+If used as intended and in good working condition, the following items carry no known risk for ICD patients:

 Dishwasher